bobshriver/UNR-EcoForecast/labs/intro2R.md

 6. Graph the results using `plot()`.

-When you are done, *submit your finished script on Canvas*.
+When you are done, *submit your finished script to Bob by email*.
 Please submit it as a .R or .txt file (not Word or pdf).

 ### Other online resources ###